Egg Freezing

 Egg freezing process - common misconceptions

 The eggs we stimulate with medication would have grown or died during your natural cycle that month.
 The stimulation mimics your body’s natural processes.
-It’s completely safe and doesn’t affect future egg supply or lead to premature menopause.

 Insights about the egg freezing process